bitembassy/fair-rt-raffle/README.md

 On block #555256, around midnight that day, we'll HMAC-SHA256 each screen name using the hash of the block as the key, order the hashes lexicographically and the lowest hash wins!

-If the winner won't respond to us within 2 days or is otherwise unable to claim the prize, we'll go on to the next lowest hash, until we find someone who does.

-Find everything about the party on [meetup.com](https://www.meetup.com/bitcoin-il/events/256908356/) or [Facebook](https://www.facebook.com/events/1994274880660738/).
+Find out everything about the party on [meetup.com](https://www.meetup.com/bitcoin-il/events/256908356/) or [Facebook](https://www.facebook.com/events/1994274880660738/).
 The winner will be announced on [Twitter](https://twitter.com/BitcoinIL).

 An implementation of the code used to determine the winners order